garth-c/tableau/README.md

 # data import

-Using Tableau Prep, the sales transaction files from Maven Cycles for 2019 and 2020 are unioned together to form a new combined transaction table.
-Then the rest of the tables are joined (inner join) to the new combined transaction table to form a super set to use for this project.
+Using Tableau Prep, the sales transaction files from Maven Cycles for 2019 and 2020 are unioned (appended) together to form a new combined transaction table.
+Then the rest of the tables are joined (inner join) to the new combined transaction table to form a denormalized super set to use for this project.

 ![prep_data_flow](https://github.com/garth-c/tableau/assets/138831938/bd086ca2-40f3-4db1-aa75-6de2023abdf7)

 Note that Tableau Prep is where a developer would perform much of the data transformation, clean up, reshaping, connecting of tables, etc. Both Tableau Prep and Tableau have the ability to connect to many data sources when the developer has the proper connection credentials.
-This would include a wide variety of databases, flat files, etc.
+This would include a wide variety of databases, web links, flat files, etc.

 The data in Tableau Prep was put into a data flow using a star schema approach.
 This approach puts a transaction or fact table at the center of the schema and then the other fact tables or master file tables are connected to it through joins.
-This makes the denormalization process very simple to implement.
+This makes the data prep process very simple to implement.
 All of the joins in this project were inner joins and there was no need to set up a snow flake schema as all of the dimension tables would join directly to the fact table.
 Below is a graphic depiction of a typical star schema:

 ![image](https://github.com/garth-c/tableau/assets/138831938/e1e2614e-08d7-4e52-b558-307766e77294)